antwerpes/dc_app_login_sdk_cordova/README.md

 |state           |valid    |Oauth2 parameter                                                           |e.g. eHxI902CC3doao1                                                 |economy + business|
 |dc_agreement    |valid    |status of confirmation of the data transfer consent form                   |0 = not confirmed; 1 = confirmed                                     |business          |

+Please note that additional parameters can be delivered in case of valid consent for data transfer in combination with an implemented business license.
+For more Details, please check the OAuth2 documentation.
+Thats one can be reuqested via industry@doccheck.com.